ErikaMolnar/ml_experiments/README.md

-# ML Playground
+# Old ML Playground
 Welcome to my ML Experiments repository!
-This space is dedicated to a variety of experimental machine learning projects.
+This space is dedicated to a variety of old experimental machine learning projects.